 - 3.1 The National Planning Policy Framework (NPPF) explains how the historic environment, including designated heritage assets such as conservation areas, should be conserved and enhanced.
 The NPPF places great weight on assessing the significance of a heritage asset when making planning decisions and the extent of any potential harm to the heritage asset which may arise from proposed development. - 3.2 Heritage assets such as listed buildings, scheduled monuments and historic parks and gardens are designated nationally and may be protected by special planning legislation.
-You can find out more on the Historic England website.
-Conservation areas are designated by local planning authorities and covered by local planning policies. - 3.3 The NPPF states that 'when considering the designation of conservation areas, local planning authorities should ensure that an area justifies such status because of its special architectural or historic interest, and that the concept of conservation is not devalued through the designation of areas that lack special interest.'2
+Further information is available on the Historic England website.
+Conservation areas are designated by local planning authorities and are covered by local planning policies. - 3.3 The NPPF states that 'when considering the designation of conservation areas, local planning authorities should ensure that an area justifies such status because of its special architectural or historic interest, and that the concept of conservation is not devalued through the designation of areas that lack special interest'.2 - 3.4 The designation of conservation areas does not prohibit development.
+The NPPF requires local planning authorities to look for opportunities for new development 'to enhance or better reveal [the] significance' of conservation areas.3 - 3.5 National Planning Practice Guidance (NPPG) states that a 'conservation area appraisal can be used to help local planning authorities develop a management plan and plan-making bodies to develop appropriate policies for local and neighbourhood plans'.
+It highlights that a good appraisal 'will consider what features make a positive or negative contribution to the significance of the conservation area, thereby identifying opportunities for beneficial change or the need for planning protection'.4